Get Approved for up to $35,000 in 3 minutes

 TFSAs were introduced in 2009 by the Canadian government to encourage Canadians to save more money.
 Unfortunately, the name “Tax-Free Savings Account” is a little misleading and may explain some of the lingering confusion.
 TFSAs are neither fully tax-free nor fully savings accounts.

-At its most basic level, a TFSA is an account where you can deposit your money and any interest you earn on that money is tax-free.
-For example, if you invest $5,000 into your TFSA and a few years later with interest it’s grown to $6,000 you’ll pay zero taxes on the extra $1,000 when you withdraw it.
+At its most basic level, a TFSA is a bank account where you can deposit your money, and any interest you earn on that money is tax-free.
+For example, if you invest $5,000 into your TFSA and a few years later with interest, it’s grown to $6,000, you’ll pay zero taxes on the extra $1,000 when you withdraw it.

 This is the key difference between RRSPs and TFSAs.
-Unlike RRSP contributions, which lower your taxable income, you do still pay taxes on the money you deposit into your TFSA.
-You only save taxes on earned interest.
+Unlike RRSP contributions, which lower your taxable income, you still pay taxes on the money you deposit into your TFSA.
+You only save taxes on earned interest on eligible investments.
+However, TFSAs offer a flexible way to save while still having access to your money.

 Despite its name, a Tax-Free Savings Account isn’t strictly limited to being a savings account at all.
 It’s kind of like a personal investing account that can also be used to buy GICs, mutual funds, stocks, and ETFs.
 All of the earned interest, dividends, and returns from these remain tax-free.